starfriend10/EMBRACE/README.md

 ### Prerequisites

+> [!TIP]
-Please read the review work and viewpoint before using the checklist.
+> Please read the review work and viewpoint before using the checklist.
 When using the checklist, you can refer to the instructions for additional information.

 ### Workflow